shmuelzon/ble2mqtt/README.md

 ### Startup on boot

 Raspbian Jesse uses systemd as its init process, so I created a service file for it.
-Make sure to add your used to the `bluetooth` group so you can run this application without running as root.
+Make sure to add your user to the `bluetooth` group so you can run this application without running as root.

 ```bash